Joseph Delvey Jr PhD

 I was on the faculty of Temple University Medical School prior to starting my private practice, where I trained psychiatry residents.

-I am the only clinical psychologist in Bucks County nationally certified by the American Board of Professional Psychology.
+I am nationally certified by the American Board of Professional Psychology.
+Further, I can practice telepsychology in most states through my PSYPACT authorization.